 The Turlock Amateur Radio Club Volunteer Examiner Team is a group of amateur radio enthusiasts that meets to administer examination elements to members of the public who wish to obtain or upgrade their HAM license.

-Testing sessions take place prior to TARC meetings.
+Testing sessions take place prior to TARC meetings, starting at 6 PM.

 The Turlock Amateur Radio Club Volunteer Examiner Team, is currently accredited through ARRL, and Laurel-VEC, and will be primarily be offering testing through the Laurel-VEC.
 There are no fees for our exam sessions offered through the Laurel-VEC, However effective April 19, 2022 the FCC is instituting a license application fee of $35 dollars.
 This fee is paid directly too the FCC.
 The Turlock Amateur Radio Club, and the Laurel-VEC do not charge a fee to take your license exam.

 The Laurel Amateur Radio Club Volunteer Examiner Coordinator (Laurel VEC or LARC-VEC) accredited the team.
 Laurel VEC is one of 14 VECs that have entered into an agreement with the Federal Communications Commission (FCC) to serve as a VEC.
 The Laurel VEC was established in 1984 and takes great pride in never charging a fee for its services.

 Effective April 19, 2022

 The new Amateur Radio license application fees will take effect on April 19, 2022.
 The Federal Communications Commission’s authority to impose and collect fees is mandated by Congress.